shrideio/shoebox/src/packages/README.md

         ```

-> IMPORTANT: Despite of Proget advertising the Docker registry feature, it does not work correctly when the service is hosted in a Linux container due to the following issue [Docker Push to Proget Container Registry fails](https://forums.inedo.com/topic/2788/docker-push-to-proget-container-registry-fails).
+> IMPORTANT: Despite Proget advertising the Docker registry feature, it does not work correctly when the service is hosted in a Linux container due to the following issue [Docker Push to Proget Container Registry fails](https://forums.inedo.com/topic/2788/docker-push-to-proget-container-registry-fails).